5 encouraging solutions to combat global warming

 10/5/2021

-Global warming is rarely good news.
+Global warming is rarely synonymous with good news.
+The increase in climate-related disasters is a case in point.

 So when good news happens, it's important to share it.